tldr-pages/tldr/pages/linux/zipsplit.md

 # zipsplit

-> Zipsplit reads a zipfile and splits it into smaller zipfiles.
+> Read a zipfile and split it into smaller zipfiles.
 > More information: <https://manned.org/zipsplit>.

 - Split zipfile into pieces that are no larger than a particular size [n]: